Vietnam and Cambodia Overland Tour

 Day tour of some of the sites of Cambodia’s fascinating capital city: the infamous Killing Fields site and the highly moving Khmer Rouge Genocide Museum at Tuol Sleng help to explain the country’s recent tragic history.
 The picturesque Royal Palace and Silver Pagoda will provide plenty of photo opportunities whilst the Russian Market offers some ‘retail therapy’ and a chance for a local style lunch.

 Overnight: Phnom Penh Transport: Minibus, Walk, Meals: B, L, D,

 Day 8 - Siem Reap - up country to Angkor

-Travel through Cambodia’s scenic countryside to the small provincial town of Siem Reap in Western Cambodia – our base for the next few days while we visit the nearby Angkor Temple complex.
+Travel through Cambodia’s scenic countryside to the small provincial town of Siem Reap in Western Cambodia – our base for the next few days while we visit the nearby Angkor temple complex.
 Stops on the way include the famous ‘spider village’ of Skuon, (tasting not compulsory), a rarely visited but well-preserved 11th-century temple and lunch by a scenic lake.
-An atmospheric dusk visit to the ruins of Banteay Kdei completes our day.
+A sunset visit to the ruins of Prei Rup Temple completes our day.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, L, D,

 Day 9 - Siem Reap - dawn at Angkor Wat